rnt-pmi/AerialWaste/README.md

 ## License
-Please notice that this data set is made available for academic research purposes only.
+Creative Commons CC BY-NC licensing scheme (see LICENSE).
 The usage of Google Imagery must respect the Google Earth terms and conditions [https://about.google/brand-resource-center/products-and-services/geo-guidelines/].

 ## Cite us
 ```